-I cannot count the times I saw Friends slowly rise out of the silence, in First-Day meetings for worship, and speak of being overwhelmed with grief over what was being done in our name by our government, wreaking havoc and destruction in Central America such as Nicaragua.
-The Sandinista government was viewed sympathetically for what had been accomplished in literacy and health care.
-ProNica was regarded by grassroots Friends, and the various monthly meetings and yearly meetings across North America who allocated financial support to ProNica in their budgets, as attempting to work with the poorest of Nicaragua to undo some of the damage done by U.S. policy.
+I cannot count the times I saw Friends slowly rise out of the silence, in First-Day meetings for worship, and speak of grief over what was being done in our name by our government, wreaking havoc and destruction in Central America such as Nicaragua.
+The Sandinista government was viewed sympathetically and favorably at the time by nearly all Friends as I remember it (in the silent-meeting, unprogrammed Friends meetings for worship), especially for what the Sandinistas had accomplished in literacy and health care in Nicaragua.
+This is not to say support for the Sandinistas was unqualified on every action taken.
+However where there were criticisms of Sandinista actions the prevailing view of most Friends was hope that the problems would be corrected-hope for the success of the Revolution-not viewed as cause to support the US-backed contras seeking to overthrow the government by civil war.

+Pro-Nica was regarded by grassroots Friends, and the various monthly meetings and yearly meetings across North America who allocated financial support to ProNica in their budgets, as attempting to undo some of the damage done by U.S. policy.
 That was the context in which Ruth Paine, part of the St. Petersburg meeting, began her position as director of ProNica as the era of the Contra wars ended, and what remained was a society in shambles and deep poverty.